b-lemke98/InSituPy-1/README.md

 ---

 **InSituPy** is developed and maintained by [jwrth](https://github.com/jwrth).
-Feedback is highly appreciated and hopefully **InSituPy** helps you with your _Xenium In Situ_ analysis.
+Feedback is highly appreciated and hopefully **InSituPy** helps you with your analysis of spatial transcriptomics data.
 The package is thought to be a starting point to simplify the analysis of in situ sequencing data in Python and it would be exciting to integrate functionalities into larger and more comprehensive data structures.
+Currently, the framework focuses on the analysis _Xenium In Situ_ data but it is planned to integrate more methodologies and any support on this is highly welcomed.